Application Deadline: Monday, January 21, 2019.

-Application requirements include an essay, letter of recommendation (1), and photo.
+Application requirements include an essay, letter of recommendation (1), $25 application fee and photo.
 Résumés are optional.
-You may view full application instructions and requirements by clicking on the online application link above.
+The online application form will be available in late fall.

 Opera Institute accepts live and video auditions.
 Students eligible to audition should be 15-18 years old and already engaged in in-depth vocal study with an interest in pursuing a musical career in opera.
 Singers currently should be studying Italian Art Songs.